ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-block-storage-21}

-Customer-managed encryption creates an envelop encryption for your {{site.data.keyword.block_storage_is_short}} volumes with your own root keys.
+Customer-managed encryption creates an envelope encryption for your {{site.data.keyword.block_storage_is_short}} volumes with your own root keys.
 You have complete control over your data security, managing access to your keys, rotating and revoking keys as you want.
 For more information, see [Advantages of customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#byok-advantages).

 ## What encryption technology is used for customer-managed encryption?
 {: faq}